Choosing the right fencer

 - Choose a fencing specialist rather than a general handyman

-- Avoid tradesmen who are only experienced in erecting one type of fencing
+- Avoid tradespeople who are only experienced in erecting one type of fencing

-- Never hire a tradesman who demands the full cost of the job upfront
+- Never hire a tradesperson who demands the full cost of the job upfront

 - Ask about materials early on